fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 .. rubric:: Attributes

 -  ``mute``: optional attribute, number 1 or 0.
-Indicate if this glyph should be ignored as a master.
+Indicate if this glyph should be ignored as a source.

 .. note::